Home Page Site Map Useful Links Email Me Glossary Next Page

 On the middle coin, he has a fawn's skin over his left arm.
 He is holding a rather short shepherd's crook, and trampling on a panther to represent his power over all wild things.

 That crook is an interesting object.
 It is sometimes labelled a pedum, a shepherd's hooked stick for catching sheep, and sometimes a lagobalon, a stick to be thrown at rabbits.
 It is not always celar which is intended.
 On the middle coin, it could be either.
+There is more about this on my page on Pan's lagobalon.

 But on the coin to the right, Pan is readying the stick to throw, and may be in the act of throwing it.
 That is definitely a lagobalon.
 On this coin he is running in a lively fashion, and has his syrinx in his right hand.

 One is the combination of man and goat, such as the god Pan.
 The coin on the far left, a small bronze coin of Perikle, dynast of Lycia in 380-362 BCE, shows the horned head of a young Pan.
+(But the horns look a little like a head-dress, so this coin may actually represent someone playing the part of Pan.)

-The middle and right coins above are of the second type.
-The centre coin comes from Olbia in Sarmatia, from 250-200 BCE, and shows the river-god Borysthenes (the modern Dneiper), bearded and with curved horns.
-To its right is the river-god Istros (the modern Danube) from the town of the same name, around the 3rd to 2nd centuries BCE.
+In the centre is the river-god Istros (the modern Danube) from the town of the same name, around the 3rd to 2nd centuries BCE.
 The deity Istros was actually one of the man-headed bulls.

-On the right is another of those creatures, this time shown in full on a coin from Neapolis in Campania.
+On the far right is another of those creatures, this time shown in full on a coin from Neapolis in Campania.
 Its full beard shows clearly below the horned forehead.

 Detail of the reverse of a billon antoninianus of Gallienus showing Mercury with a winged head Detail of the same antoninianus, showing the winglets on Mercury's head.

 The reverse of a billon antoninianus of Gallienus showing Mercury with a winged head A billon antoninianus of Gallienus showing Mercury.
-It is 21mm across and weighs 3.6 grammes.

 There are other ways to modify a human head.
 The coin on the right is another antoninianus of Gallienus.
 This one shows the god Mercury, and on particularly nice specimens you can see that there is something on his head.
 Expanding the view shows that he has a pair of winglets.